google/budou/README.md

 [![PyPI version](https://badge.fury.io/py/budou.svg)](http://badge.fury.io/py/budou)
 [![Build Status](https://travis-ci.org/google/budou.svg?branch=master)](https://travis-ci.org/google/budou)

-Budou is an automatic line breaking tool for beautiful headings in CJK (Chinese, Japanese, and Korean).
+English uses spacing and hyphenation as cues to allow for beautiful and legible line breaks.
+Certain CJK languages have none of these, and are notoriously more difficult.
+Breaks occur randomly, usually in the middle of a word.
+This is a long standing issue in typography on web, and results in degradation of readability.

-Budou automatically translates CJK sentences into organized HTML code with meaningful chunks wrapped in non-breaking markup so as to semantically control line breaks.
+Budou automatically translates CJK sentences into organized HTML code with lexical chunks wrapped in non-breaking markup so as to semantically control line breaks.
 Budou uses [Google Cloud Natural Language API](https://cloud.google.com/natural-language/) (NL API) to analyze the input sentence, and it concatenates proper words in order to produce meaningful chunks utilizing part-of-speech (pos) tagging and